On the MMP for rank one foliations on threefolds: Subadjunction result in the presence of a foliation

 where $E$ is the sum of all the prime exceptional divisors of $p$.
 Lemma \ref{l_nondicritical} implies that $E$ is $\overline{\cal F}$-invariant.
-Let $E_0$ be an irreducible component of $E$ dominating $C$ and let $E_1=E-E_0$.
+Since $C$ is a log canonical centre of $(X, \Gamma)$, after possibly going to a higher model we may assume that there exists an irreducible component $E_0$ of $E$ dominating $C$.
+Set $E_1=E-E_0$.
 By adjunction we may write